daithioc95/MS2/README.md

 - Jigsaw CSS Validator
   - Used throughout  the project to ensure I was following best practices with CSS code.
 - JSHint JavaScript Validator
-  - Used throughout  the project to ensure I was following best practices with JavaScript code.
+  - Used this GitPod extenstion throughout the project to ensure I was following best practices with JavaScript code.

 ## Testing
 ### Testing User Stories